sib-swiss/intermediate-python-training/README.md

 * Assessing computational resource usage of your code.
 * Speeding-up your Python code with [Numba](https://numba.pydata.org) and more.

-**Interactive Visualization with Python**
+**Interactive Visualization with Python:**

-* Create simple interactive plots and tune them to make them useful for scientific data exploration with python plotly
+* Create simple interactive plots and tune them to make them useful for scientific data exploration with python plotly.
-* Enrich visualizations with interactive elements while keeping them easy to share as simple html files with python plotly or web assembly
+* Enrich visualizations with interactive elements while keeping them easy to share as simple html files with python plotly or web assembly.
-* Develop web server-based data visualization applications with plotly-dash
+* Develop web server-based data visualization applications with plotly-dash.

 <br>
 <br>